apache/druid/docs/content/configuration/auth.md

 druid.auth.authenticationChain=["kerberos", "basic"]
 ```

-A request will pass through all Authenticators in the chain, unless one of the Authenticators sends an HTTP error response.
-If no Authenticator in the chain successfully authenticated a request, an HTTP error response will be sent.
+A request will pass through all Authenticators in the chain, until one of the Authenticators successfully authenticates the request or sends an HTTP error response.
+Authenticators later in the chain will be skipped after the first successful authentication or if the request is terminated with an error response.

+If no Authenticator in the chain successfully authenticated a request or sent an HTTP error response, an HTTP error response will be sent at the end of the chain.

 Druid includes a built-in Authenticator, used for the default unsecured configuration.